 4. Do schools ever change the way they assess aid eligibility?

 Yes!
 What makes things even more confusing is the fact that schools may even change their assessment method each year!
 That makes it very difficult to get useful information on how each one will treat your home equity.
-This is also a major reason why the net-cost calculators of the elite schools are not helpful or accurate.
+This is also a major reason why the net-cost calculators of the highly selective schools are not helpful or accurate.